 We’ll cut to the chase – winter in New England isn’t easy.
 It’s incredibly cold, daylight is limited, and one might get snowed in for a day or two without power.
 For our seniors, winter can be especially challenging, pushing them to their limits and making even simple daily tasks difficult.
 So why not escape responsibly for a few months?
-A local senior living community can be especially helpful to move a loved one in even if just for the winter.
-Check out these five reasons why temporarily entering a senior living community for the winter is a great option for loved ones who may not feel safe living on their own through the cold.
+A local senior living community can be especially helpful to a loved one, even if just for the winter.
+Check out these five reasons why temporarily entering a senior living community for the winter is a great option for seniors who may not feel safe living on their own through the cold.

 The CDC reports that 3 million elderly people are treated in hospitals for fall injuries each year.
 In the wintertime, the chances of falling increase drastically with snow and ice outside.
 Something as simple as taking the garbage to the curb can be life-threatening for a senior.
 Moving into a community means improved safety and a team who cares about your loved one as much as you do.

 While safety is always a top priority, it’s never been more important than it is now.
 Senior living communities like Wentworth Senior Living are prepared keep seniors safe, but also focused on their emotional wellbeing.

 Often times, seniors living on their own face inadvertent isolation.
 Maybe their family lives far away and/or their friends have passed on.
 Having regular social interactions can be difficult in the winter with dangerous road conditions and frequent storms.
 Especially during this global pandemic, seniors being exposed to others outside of quarantine can be detrimental to their lives.

 Living in a senior care community means always having a friend around.
 On their own, this can be tough in the winter.
 The shorter days and less activities to participate in make it easy for one to fall into self-isolation.
 In a community, daily enrichment activities bring together your loved one and others to make friends for life.